Protryon/lib-rs-mirror/data/page/about.md

 The score is combined with relevance of crate's keywords to a given category or search query.

 Overall, this algorithm is very good at discovering quality crates.
-If you find any cases where this algoirthm gives wrong results, [please report them](https://forms.gle/SFntxLhGJB7xzFy19).
+If you find any cases where this algorithm gives wrong results, [please report them](https://forms.gle/SFntxLhGJB7xzFy19).

 ## Dependency freshness